-Grade Hard - Steep and challenging
+Grade Hard - Hard - Steep and challenging

-For a greater challenge on your return journey from the Duck Reach Trail, test your hiking skills by heading up the hill on the stairs at the Duck Reach Power Station.
+Take the Duck Reach Trail from the First Basin to the historic Duck Reach Power Station.
+This trail passes the Sentinel Lookout, a place to enjoy the tranquillity of the South Esk River and serenity of the Reserve.
+For a greater challenge on your return journey, test your hiking skills by heading up the hill on the stairs at the Duck Reach Power Station.
 The stairs lead to the Reedy Gully and Snake Gully Tracks which link to the Trevallyn Nature Reserve tracks.

-Nearby trails Cataract Walk (2), First Basin Loop (4), Hardwicke Street Trail (6), Dalrymple Street Trail (7)
+Nearby trails Cataract Walk (2), First Basin Loop (4),

+Hardwicke Street Trail (6), Dalrymple Street Trail (7)